 Another downside to inhaled marijuana use after surgery is the time it takes for wounds to heal and the potential for scarring from the incisions.
 Inhaled varieties decrease the amount of oxygen available to the tissues and skin around the incision.
 Not only does this slow the recovery, but it also increases the risk of infection.

 Although most of the information available regarding marijuana and surgery refers only to the inhaled varieties, there isn’t enough information to definitively state how other forms such as edibles or topicals can affect the procedure.
-As with any drug, regardless of how you use it, individuals are encouraged to have an open and honest discussion with the surgeon and anesthesiologist.
+As with any drug, regardless of how you use it, individuals are encouraged to have an open and honest discussion with the surgeon and anaesthesiologist.
 Because most other forms only affect the body for a few hours after the last use, many providers will only ask that patient refrain from using their medical marijuana less than six hours before a procedure.

 Individuals who live in New York and are scheduled to have a surgical procedure should discuss all medications with their surgical team.
 While it is doubtful marijuana use will prevent you from having surgery, it may change how the surgical team prepares.
-Remember, safety is always the biggest concern, give yourself the best possible scenario, and discuss this as well as other medications that you may take.
+Remember, safety is always the main concern, give yourself the best possible scenario, and discuss this as well as other medications that you may take.